vinanrra/Docker-7DaysToDie/README.md

     volumes:
       - ./ServerFiles:/home/sdtdserver/serverfiles/ #Optional if you dont care about serverfiles
       - ./7DaysToDie:/home/sdtdserver/.local/share/7DaysToDie/ #Optional if you dont care about maps files
+      - ./log:/home/sdtdserver/log/ #Optional if you dont care about logs
     ports:
       - 26900:26900/tcp
       - 26900:26900/udp